The 3D pulsar magnetosphere with machine learning: first results

 Both current sheet are charged due to the discontinuity of the vertical electric field component across them (which is itself due to the discontinuity of the poloidal magnetic field, that is itself due to the presence of poloidal electric currents only in the open-line region).
 We can thus also call them `charge sheets'.
 The question is what is the source of the electric charges needed to support both the charge and the electric current of the sheet.
 Regarding the equatorial current sheet, it is well accepted that relativistic reconnection takes place all along it, therefore, magnetospheric field lines enter it over an extended region beyond the Y-point.
 Each such field line carries electron-positron pairs with it which are thus introduced in the equatorial current sheet.
 Therefore, the supply of charges in the equator is ample.
 As a result, the equatorial current sheet can be really thin as is indeed seen in all previous PIC simulations.

 This is not the case, however, with the separatrix surface.
 Reconnection along it is minor because this is not a Harris-type current sheet as the equatorial one (it contains a strong guide field), and there are no field lines entering it along the way from the stellar surface to its tip at the Y-point.
 One might think that the high density of magnetospherically supplied pairs that allowed the equatorial current sheet to appear so thin in the numerical PIC simulations will also supply the necessary pairs in the separatrix.
-Unfortunately these are not enough since, as we have shown in \citet{2020MNRAS.491.5579C}, an extra outward flow of positrons is required through the separatrix to support the separatrix electric current and electric charge\footnote{Without them, the negative surface charge density at the footpoint of the separatrix on the polar cap due to the electrons inflowing from the Y-point would be orders of magnitude higher than the expected electric field discontinuity accross the separatrix at that position.}.
+Unfortunately these are not enough since, as we have shown in \citet{2020MNRAS.491.5579C}, an extra outward flow of positrons/protons is required through the separatrix to support the separatrix electric current and electric charge\footnote{Without them, the negative surface charge density at the footpoint of the separatrix on the polar cap due to the electrons inflowing from the Y-point would be orders of magnitude higher than the expected electric field discontinuity accross the separatrix at that position.}.